nerf-course/nerf-course.github.io/index.md

 *Combining embedded values from different LODs in NGLOD pipeline*

 Neural implicit fields are usually stored in fixed-size neural networks and for rendering there is a computationally heavy and time consuming process of many queries from the network for each pixel.
 To allow real-time and high-quality rendering, NGLOD uses an Octree based approach to model an SDF function with different levels of detail.
 At every level of detail (LOD) there exists a grid with certain resolution.
-For each point the embedded values in the eight corners of all the voxels containing the point, up to the level of detail wanted, are bilinearly interpolated and summed and then passed through an MLP to predict the SDF value.
+For each point the embedded values in the eight corners of all the voxels containing the point, up to the level of detail wanted, are trilinearly interpolated and summed and then passed through an MLP to predict the SDF value.

- For rendering, a combination of AABB intersection and sphere tracing is introduced.
+For rendering, because the octree is sparse, a combination of AABB intersection and sphere tracing is introduced.
 If a point reached by the ray is inside a dense voxel then by sphere tracing using SDF value the surface is found, otherwise the AABB intersection algorithm proceeds to the next voxel.
-This rendering is super fast and of high quality, but beware! the Octree structure is not learned and consider known.
+This rendering is super fast and of high quality, but beware! the Octree structure is not learned and consider a priori which means the geometry is not fully learned.

-The results show faster rendering but comparative results to the baselines like DeepSDF.
-Even with higher LODs the NGLOD qualities beat baseline.

 ### [ConvOccNets](https://pengsongyou.github.io/conv_onet) @ ECCV 2020 – [arXiv](https://arxiv.org/abs/2003.04618)
 ![](https://raw.githubusercontent.com/nerf-course/nerf-course.github.io/main/images/convoccnet.png)